kamclean/collaborator/vignettes/vignette_user_1_explore.md

 There are 3 outputs from `user_roles_n()`:

-1. A string stating “There are n unique roles in this redcap project”.
+### a).
+A string stating “There are n unique roles in this redcap project”.

-2. A nested dataframe of:
+### b).
+A nested dataframe of:

-a). $full: A dataframe of all user rights of the redcap project (with an additional column called “role” which numbers users 1:n according to their unique role).
+**i). $full:** A dataframe of all user rights of the redcap project (with an additional column called “role” which numbers users 1:n according to their unique role).

     # Example output from user_roles_n()
     user_roles_n_full <- collaborator::example_user_roles_n_full # please note all names are randomly generated